 The GPRA Corporate Governance Charter clearly defines the roles, responsibilities and authorities of the Board of Directors, both individually and collectively.
-Our new Charter also sets out the strategic direction, management and control of the organisation.
+Our Charter also sets out the strategic direction, management and control of the organisation.

 Key benefits of the GPRA corporate governance charter